yaobinwen/robin_on_rails/security/Misc.md

 The article [3] explains the topic with greater details.

+[26] explains how the certificate validation is done.

 ## Federated Identity

 The Wikipedia article [4] explains this topic well.